DataTableExtensions.CopyToDataTable(T) Method (IEnumerable(T), DataTable, LoadOption)

 The source sequence does not contain any DataRow objects.

-A DataRow in the source sequence is null.
+A DataRow in the source sequence is a null reference (Nothing in Visual Basic).

 The schema of the destination table is based on the schema of the first DataRow row in the source sequence.
 The table metadata is extracted from the DataRow metadata and the table values from the column values of the DataRow.
 For a typed DataTable, types are not preserved.
 The data and schema are transferred, but the resulting rows of the output table will not be of the typed DataRow type.
 The RowState and RowError properties are not preserved during the copy from the source DataRow to the returned DataTable.